niaid/bcbb-training-intro-to-deep-learning/README.md

 ## Installing the environment on your own machine

-To run these you'll need python and the following packages installed. :
+To run these you'll need Python (version 3.x) and the following packages installed:
+  * tensorflow (version 2 now includes keras)
   * numpy
   * scikit-learn
   * h5py
   * Pillow
+  * scipy
+  * h5py
   * matplotlib
-  * tensorflow (version 2 now includes keras)

 I recommend installing packages using a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 On a Linux machine, `pip` should work for the above packages but if you have Anaconda installed, you can easily use the `deep_learning_environment.yml` file to make a `deep_learning` environment via the command:
 `conda env create -f deep_learning_environment.yml`.